fomightez/structurework/pdbepisa-utilities/README.md

 # The scripts

 * pisa_interface_list_to_df.py
-> Interface list from PDBePISA for chains interacting in a PDB entry --> dataframe of data for use in Python
+> PDB entry accession id ---> Python-based dataframe of Interfaces from PDBePISA for chains interacting

 Takes a PDB accession code or a file name of text copied from a PDBePISA Interface list page and produces a dataframe of the interchain reactions detailing the intraction area for each chain as well as the number & types of interactons.
 **Importantly, it handles protein and nucleic acid interactions whereas PDBsum just summarizes interfaces between proteins in its summary tables of interactions.**